ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+felt as we feel now. and their lives were as
 active as our own.
 They passed away like
 a va[ior.
 The heavens shall be ns bright
 over our graves as they are now around